xhoms/xdrgateway/README.md

 You're encouraged to run this container image behind a forward proxy service providing the TLS frontend (i.e. GCP Cloud Run or a NGINX server)

 ## Configuring the PAN-OS device
 Check PAN-OS documentation on how to configure a HTTP Server and use it in a Log Forwarding Profile.
 Only Medium/High/Critical threat alerts should be forwarded to avoid exceeding the ingestion quota.
+The payload seen bellow leverages the attribute `$threat_name` that was introduced in PAN-OS 10.1.
+For earlier versions use `$threatid` instead.

 The application provides the endpoint `/dump` that returns the payload that should be used in the PAN-OS HTTP Server.